 Huseby and colleagues started with a basic two-step model of tau aggregation.
 Step one consists of two tau proteins slowly binding together, and step two involves additional tau molecules attaching themselves to the two proteins.

 The researchers expanded this basic model to include additional ways in which tau fibrils behave.
-Scientists have previously described fibrils as “the tangles untangled.”
+Scientists have previously

 The amended model predicted that the tau protein would break down into several short fibrils.
 However, the researchers knew that under the microscope, tau tangles reveal long fibrils, not short ones.